reykjavikcity/webtools/README.md

 ### HTTP Status Codes

-All the web-related HTTP status codes are exported with human-readable names:
+All the web-related HTTP status codes are exported with human-readable names and a short JSDoc comment:

 - `HTTP_200_OK`
 - `HTTP_303_SeeOther`